Pinpoint Adventure | Curriculum Enrichment – Through Outdoor Learning

 We are passionate about outdoor learning.
-Pinpoint Adventure provides all of the equipment for curriculum enrichment sessions; we hold a huge stock of kit sufficient for all group sizes, as well as a huge range of kit for the many different activities we offer
+Pinpoint Adventure provides all the equipment for curriculum enrichment sessions; we hold a huge stock of kit enough for all group sizes, as well as a huge range of kit for the many different activities we offer in conjunction.

 What do I need to bring?

 Your class or group, enthusiastic, ready to learn and dressed for the weather.
 We will send guidance notes explaining what to wear to the activities.

 We would be delighted to provide you with a curriculum enrichment through outdoor learning activities session - to make a booking or for more information please contact Tom on 07843762611 or via firstname.lastname@example.org